craigbarratt/hass-pyscript-jupyter/README.md

 to load them.
 That ensures they will be loaded and run each time you re-start HASS.

-If a function you define has been triggered and is currently executing Python code, then re-running the cell in which the function is defined or exiting the Jupyter session will not stop or cancel the already running function.
-This is same behavior as `reload`.
-In pyscript, each triggered function (ie, a trigger has occurred and the trigger conditions are met, and the function is actually executing Python code) runs as an independent task until it finishes.
+If a function you define has been triggered and is currently executing Python code, then re-running the cell in which the function is defined, or exiting the Jupyter session, will not stop or cancel the already running function.
+This is the same behavior as `reload`.
+In pyscript, each triggered function (ie, a trigger has occurred, the trigger conditions are met, and the function is actually executing Python code) runs as an independent task until it finishes.
 So if you are testing triggers of a long-running function (eg, one that uses `task.sleep()` or `task.wait_until()`) you could end up with many running instances.
 It's strongly recommended that you use `task.unique()` to make sure old